 Accepting responsibility and trying something different next time is an effective tool, and a key to succeeding where we once failed.

 Reminder to self: Never quitting is the key.
 “Failure,” is a part of the learning process.
 Failure is important, and vital to experience throughout our lives.
 Quitting is permanent.
 Quitting is what needs to be looked at as never, ever, being an option.
 Rest, regroup, adjust, pivot, recalibrate, and try again, but don’t ever quit!
+REMAIN RELENTLESS.

 I explained to my son that school and grades weren’t everything, and CERTAINLY not a yardstick with which to measure one’s value and worth as a human being.
-While school may be very important tool, and good grades may alter his future successes in school, I let him know that the most important things to me, for him, was that he was good, kind, honest, hard-working, ready at all times to protect others, while practicing love, empathy, and understanding.
+While school may be a very important tool, and good grades may alter his future successes in the school environment, I let him know that the most important things to me, for him, was that he was good, kind, honest, hard-working, ready at all times to protect others, while practicing love, empathy, and understanding.
 I let him know that these were the things that would get him further in life than any of his grades.
 He thanked me for telling him that.
 His demeanor and countenance changed, immediately.
 It made me wish I had learned how to be honest much sooner, and more capable of communicating in this way much earlier.

 Sometimes, a simple shift in perspective takes all the negative, discouraging, dis-empowering, useless pressure off of us.